MC7072 - Strategic Marketing Management (2021/22)

 -Recent developments in marketing strategy

-All teaching materials will be available on WebLearn.
+All teaching materials will be available via WebLearn.

-1. Understand the role, context and purpose of strategic marketing within the framework of a variety of environmental settings and organisational contexts and be able to select and apply appropriate perspectives of strategy to given situations.
+1. Understand the role, context and purpose of strategic marketing within the framework of a variety of environmental settings and organisational contexts and be able to select and apply appropriate perspectives including digital/integrated marketing approaches of strategy to given situations.

 2. Demonstrate a critical understanding of the concepts, models and techniques used in strategic marketing management.